The Foundations of Arithmetic: Frege's definition of a number

 Frege argues that numbers are objects and assert something about a concept.
 Frege defines numbers as extensions of concepts.
-'The number of F's' is defined as the extension of the concept G is a concept that is equinumerous to F. The concept in question leads to an equivalence class of all concepts that have the number of F (including F).
+'The number of F's' is defined as the extension of the concept '... is a concept that is equinumerous to F'.
+The concept in question leads to an equivalence class of all concepts that have the number of F (including F).
 Frege defines 0 as the extension of the concept being non self-identical.
 So, the number of this concept is the extension of the concept of all concepts that have no objects falling under them.
 The number 1 is the extension of being identical with 0.

 Legacy

 The book was fundamental in the development of two main disciplines, the foundations of mathematics and philosophy.
-Although Bertrand Russell later found a major flaw in Frege's work (this flaw is known as Russell's paradox, which is resolved by axiomatic set theory), the book was influential in subsequent developments, such as Principia Mathematica.
+Although Bertrand Russell later found a major flaw in Frege's Basic Law V (this flaw is known as Russell's paradox, which is resolved by axiomatic set theory), the book was influential in subsequent developments, such as Principia Mathematica.
 The book can also be considered the starting point in analytic philosophy, since it revolves mainly around the analysis of language, with the goal of clarifying the concept of number.
-Frege's views on mathematics are also a starting point on the philosophy of mathematics, since it introduces an innovative account on the epistemology of numbers and math in general, known as logicism.
+Frege's views on mathematics are also a starting point on the philosophy of mathematics, since it introduces an innovative account on the epistemology of numbers and mathematics in general, known as logicism.